-1) The external envelope of the premise is predominantly traditional brick, concrete, UPVC window frames and render surmounted by a pitched tiled roof.
+1) The external envelope of the premise is predominantly traditional brick, concrete, UPVC window frames, UPVC cladding surmounted by a pitched tiled roof.
+As part of ant future upgrades the UPVC cladding above the main entrance door should be replaced with a suitable non-combustible material.